Duran Duran (1981 album): Music and lyrics

-Displaying the band's wide range of influences, including Bowie, Ultravox, Roxy Music, Japan, Giorgio Moroder and Chic, Duran Duran contains a mixture of synthesiser-led pop tunes and more atmospheric tracks.
+Displaying the band's wide range of influences, including Bowie, Ultravox, Roxy Music, Japan, Giorgio Moroder and Chic, Duran Duran contains a mixture of new wave, synth-pop and dance-punk tunes, with more atmospheric tracks.
 Andy Taylor later said, "We wrote the first album to kind of make up what we were going to be, what this futuristic sound was".
 Writer Annie Zaleski describes this sound as "space-age keyboards, post-punk guitars, disco-inspired bass lines and Le Bon's vocal croon".
 Malins finds the album "full of melodic, dance-floor synthesiser pop delivered with youthful flair and the odd arty twist", at times similar to the "disco-rock" of Blondie's "Call Me" and Japan's Quiet Life (1979).
 Billboard magazine noted its dance rhythms against a pervading "rock disco mix".
-Punk elements are also present on "Careless Memories".
+Punk rock elements are also present, especially on "Careless Memories".

 Zaleski highlights the cohesive-yet-contrasting musical styles of Andy Taylor's guitars and Rhodes's synthesisers.
 Playing in a number of cover bands before joining Duran Duran, Andy's primary influences were rock bands which included AC/DC and Van Halen.
 He later said, "[Nick] would do Eno and I would do Jeff Beck or Jimmy Page".
 John Taylor believes that Andy Taylor's influences were responsible for developing their sound and enabling them to break out in America.
 Malins notes that the album has no guitar solos; Andy contributes "melodic and punchy" work, particularly on "Girls on Film" and "Friends of Mine".
 The band incorporated additional sounds into some tracks, such as the sound of Paul's Nikon camera opening "Girls on Film"; foghorns, humming motors and buoy bells on "Night Boat", and a string section conducted by Richard Myhill at AIR Studios on the instrumental "Tel Aviv".

 Le Bon's cryptic lyrics cover a variety of subjects, from youthful torment and confusion to the band's goals and ambitions.
 The sexually exploitative "Girls on Film" is a critique of modeling culture, and "Sound of Thunder" tells the story of a man who begins World War III.
 The social commentary of "Friends of Mine" includes a line celebrating the release of George Davis, an armed robber who was the subject of a cause célèbre.
 Lost love and angst are explored on "Anyone Out There" and "Night Boat", respectively.
 "To the Shore" is a power ballad filled with, according to Davis, lyrical neologisms such as "gorging your sanhedralites".
 Le Bon shouts at one point during "Careless Memories".
 In his book Please Please Tell Me Now, Davis writes: "The fear of whispers and unwanted thoughts gives depth to the anxious lyrics, and Le Bon sounds harsh and bitter notes that wouldn't be heard from this band again for a long time".